 Applewood Nursery and Landscape Supply is now listed on the Armitage App available for both Apple and Android iOS phones, and iPads.
 This app, created by Dr. Allan Armitage, is an extremely valuable and educational resource for landscapers, designers, and gardeners.
 The Armitage App provides easy-to-read information on hundreds of plants and helps to answer any and all of your gardening questions.
 It will also give you contact information and driving directions to Garden Centers near you!
 This inexpensive app ($4.99) will be your go to app for all your gardening needs!
 So log on to the apple store or google play store from your smart phone and download this extremely valuable gardening resource today!

-Click Here to download the Armitage App for Apple phones.
+Click to download the Armitage App for Apple phones.

-Click Here to download the Armitage App for Android iOS phones
+Click to download the Armitage App for Android iOS phones

 African Violet Society of Minnesota

-If you are interested in the African Violet Society, please feel free to join us at a meeting, visit with us at a show, or learn more about us on our website.
+If you are interested in the African Violet Society of Minnesota, please feel free to join us at a meeting, visit with us at a show, or learn more about us on our website.

-Como Zoo & Conservatory Each year Como Park Zoo & Conservatory welcomes 1.9 million visitors, making it one of Minnesota’s most visited attractions.
+Each year the Como Zoo and Conservatory welcomes 1.9 million visitors, making it one of Minnesota’s most visited attractions.
 Como Park Zoo and Conservatory is one of only four FREE zoos in the United States.
 Como Zoo features over 13 acres and 25 animal exhibits in the urban oasis in the heart of Saint Paul.
 The Marjorie McNeely Conservatory features 9 garden collections and Tropical Encounters – an authentic rainforest immersion experience.
 Each year, 1,289 volunteers contribute over 47,000 hours of time to help support the Zoo and Conservatory.

 Orchid Society of Minnesota people who wish to find out more about Orchids are directed to the Orchid Society of Minnesota.
 They hold monthly meetings where they may learn what Orchids are and how to grow them under lights in the basement, on the windowsill, or in a greenhouse.

-Minnesota Nursery & Landscape Association the MNLA is a resource site for many different interests.
+Minnesota Nursery & Landscape Association (MNLA) is a resource site for many different interests.
 From professionals in the field to homeowners, you can search the site for information on many topics.